mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 > 原夫道本圓通、

 > The Way is basically perfect and all-pervading.
-[EB]
+(EB)

 > The Way is originally perfect and all-pervading.
-[SZ]
+(SZ)

 > The origin of the Way is perfect and all-pervading.
-[KR]
+(KR)

 ## Commentary

+Many translations of *Fukanzazengi* present this line as something like, “The Way is originally perfect and all-pervading.”
+However, Katagiri Roshi translates this as, “The *origin of the Way* is perfect and all-pervading.”
+We’ll come back to this point.
+First, we need to cover some fundamentals of Zen Buddhism.

 According to *Kenzeiki*, a biography of Dōgen Zenji written in the 15th century, Dōgen’s deep question, the one driving him to seek out the truth of Buddhism, was something like this: “If, as the *sutras* (scriptures) teach, all people are endowed with Buddha-nature, why is it that we have to practice to realize that Buddha-nature?”

-In the first part of *Fukanzazengi*, which we discuss in Chapters 2 through 8, Dōgen Zenji restates this question and answers it.
+In the first part of *Fukanzazengi*, which we discuss in Chapters 2 through 9, Dōgen Zenji restates this question and answers it.
 To understand his answer, first we need to understand what Dōgen means by “the Way.”

 “The Way” is *tao* or *dao* (道) in Chinese, or in Japanese, *dō*.
 Dōgen Zenji’s name, *Dō*-*gen* (道元), means “Way Origin.”